-Format: add (in task task,

-out int cookie);

-Inputs: task: task to add to the
+Format: add (in task task); Inputs: task: task to add to the task_container to add a task to the container which already is in the container is silently ignored.

-task_container

-Outputs: cookie: cookie identifying the

-added task

 PostCond: - the task is managed by the task container.

 Notes: - a task can be added only once.
 Any attempt